Nikon D4 vs Sony A6400

 The side-by-side display below illustrates the physical size and weight of the Nikon D4 and the Sony A6400.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6400 is considerably smaller (68 percent) than the Nikon D4.
 Moreover, the A6400 is substantially lighter (70 percent) than the D4.
-It is worth mentioning in this context that the D4 is splash and dust resistant, while the A6400 does not feature any corresponding weather-sealing.
+In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (D4) and the Sony E-Mount Lens Catalog (A6400).
 Mirrorless cameras, such as the A6400, have moreover the advantage that they can use many lenses from other systems via adapters, as they have a relatively short flange to focal plane distance.

 Concerning battery life, the D4 gets 2600 shots out of its EN-EL18 battery, while the A6400 can take 410 images on a single charge of its NP-FW50 power pack.
 As can be seen in the images above, the D4 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the A6400 can be charged via the USB port, which can be very convenient when travelling.